AliceEHZz/COMM-DOC-md-user-doc/docs/DQL.md

 FROM employee;
 ```

-You should get back all 4 customer rows but only 3 columns (FIRST_NAME, LAST_NAME, SALARY).
+✔️You should get back all 4 employees rows but only 3 columns (FIRST_NAME, LAST_NAME, SALARY).

 ![Image title](./images/select_specific_cols.png)